Confidence213/mobile_adaptive/README.md

-# adaptive_course
+# Adaptive Course

-A new Flutter project.
+A new Flutter project by nathaniel.

 ## Getting Started